X-rayAI/X-rayAI.github.io/README.md

 # x-rayai.github.io
-x-ray.ai
+x-r.ai
 artificial intelligence everywhere.

 developing patentx-ray:
-the patent attorney ai.
+the patent attorney ai for accelerating patent work, and reducing the threat and expense of patents for tech companies.